Rerooting multi-type branching trees: the infinite spine case: Applications

+Let $\bm{S}$ denote a sesqui-type tree started at a type $1$ vertex, with vertices of the first type receiving offspring according to independent copies of $(\xi, \zeta)$, and vertices of the second type being infertile.
+It follows that

-it is clear that $\bm{T}$ is distributed like a $\bm{\xi}$-Galton--Watson tree started with a single particle of type $1$.
-We let $\bm{T}_n$ denote the results of conditioning $\bm{T}$ on having $n$ vertices.
-This is possible for $n \in a + D \ndZ$ is large enough, with $a$ and $D$ defined for $(\xi, \zeta)$ as in Lemma~\ref{le:lemn}.
-It is clear that properties for sesqui-type trees carry over, as $\#_1\bm{S} = \#_1\bm{T}$ and $\#\bm{S} = \#\bm{T}$. \begin{lemma} Suppose that additionally $(\xi,\zeta)$ has a finite covariance matrix and that its support is not contained in a straight line.
-Then Lemma~\ref{le:lembiv} holds analogously for the $K$-type reducible $\bm{\xi}$-Galton--Watson tree $\bm{T}$, yielding an asymptotic expression for $\Pr{\# \bm{T} = n}$ and a local limit theorem for $\#_1 \bm{T}_n$. \end{lemma} It follows from Theorem~\ref{te:daone}: \begin{theorem} Let $v_n$ denote a uniformly selected vertex of $\bm{T}_n$.
-Under the same assumptions as in Lemma~\ref{le:transferred}, it follows that
+We let $\bm{T}_n$ denote the result of conditioning $\bm{T}$ on having $n$ vertices.
+This is possible when $n \in a + D \ndZ$ is large enough, with $a$ and $D$ defined for $(\xi, \zeta)$ as in Lemma~\ref{le:lemn}.
+Equation~\eqref{eq:idid} allows us to transfer properties of sesqui-type trees:

+\begin{lemma} Suppose that additionally $(\xi,\zeta)$ has a finite covariance matrix and that its support is not contained in a straight line.
+Then Lemma~\ref{le:lembiv} holds analogously for the $d$-type reducible $\bm{\sigma}$-Galton--Watson tree $\bm{T}$, yielding an asymptotic expression for $\Pr{\# \bm{T} = n}$ and a local limit theorem for $\#_1 \bm{T}_n$. \end{lemma}